marrlab/DomainLab/docs/doc_benchmark.md

 `hyperparameters.csv`.
 The performance of the different runs can be found aggregated in `results.csv`.
 Moreover, there is the `graphics` subdirectory, in which the values from `results.csv` are visualized for interpretation.
-In the case that the benchmark is not entirely completed, the user can obtain partial results as explained below.
+In case that the benchmark is not entirely completed, the user can obtain partial results as explained below.